-Place shoring backfill in the reinforced zone in 8" to 10" thick lifts.
-Compact A-2-4 soil and Class II, Type 1 and Class III select material in accordance with Subarticle 235-3(C) of the 2012 Standard Specifications.
-Use only hand operated compaction equipment to compact backfill within 3 ft of welded wire facing.
-At a distance greater than 3 ft, compact shoring backfill with at least 4 passes of an 8 ton to 10 ton vibratory roller in a direction parallel to the wall face.
-Smooth wheeled or rubber tired rollers are also acceptable for compacting backfill.
+Place select material in the reinforced zone in 8" to 10" thick lifts and compact material in accordance with Subarticle 235-3(C) of the Standard Specifications.
+For RSS steeper than 1.5:1 (H:V), compact slope faces with an approved method.
 Do not use sheepsfoot, grid rollers or other types of compaction equipment with feet.
-Do not displace or damage reinforcement when placing and compacting shoring backfill.
-End dumping directly on geotextile or geogrid reinforcement is not permitted.
-Do not operate heavy equipment on reinforcement until it is covered with at least 8" of shoring backfill.
-Replace any damaged reinforcement to the satisfaction of the Engineer.
+Do not displace or damage geogrids when placing and compacting select material.
+End dumping directly on geogrids is not permitted.
+Do not operate heavy equipment on geogrids until they are covered with at least 8" of select material.
+To prevent damaging geogrids, minimize turning and avoid sudden braking and sharp turns with compaction equipment.
+Replace any damaged geogrids to the satisfaction of the Engineer.
+Construct remaining portions of embankments outside the reinforced zone in accordance with Section 235 of the Standard Specifications.